RamsaivarmaKosuri/Java-With-DSA/07-Functions-and-Methods/README.md

 By completing this section, you will understand:

-- How functions work internally
+- How functions work internally.
-- How values are passed to functions
+- How values are passed to functions.
-- How memory is managed using the Call Stack
+- How memory is managed using the Call Stack.
-- How to create reusable methods
+- How to create reusable methods.
-- How Function Overloading works
+- How Function Overloading works.
-- How to solve mathematical problems using functions
+- How to solve mathematical problems using functions.
-- How to build logic using Prime Number problems
+- How to build logic using Prime Number problems.
+- How Binary to Decimal conversion works.
+- How Decimal to Binary conversion works.
+- How mathematical concepts can be implemented using Java functions.

 This section forms the foundation for problem-solving and is heavily used in DSA, Competitive Programming, and Real-World Development.